Set up delivery settings

 4. Under 'Delivery rate name', give your table a unique name.

 5. Create your table.
 Use the table to define a single rate for all orders or create rules based on one or two dimensions: price, destination (Australia, Brazil, Canada, France, Germany, India, Japan, New Zealand, the United Kingdom and the United States), weight or number of items.
 For example, if your products target Australia, you might set up the delivery cost by state and by weight.
-So you charge a different rate for a 10 kg product delivered to Tasmania than you do if it's delivered to Western Australia.
+So that you charge a different rate for a 10 kg product delivered to Tasmania than you do if it's delivered to Western Australia.
 However, if you're mostly targeting other countries, you won't be able to specify delivery rates by location.

 1. First, click a dimension, such as order weight > weight in kilograms.
 You'll see a row where you can enter ranges.